Our Recommended

 - 2Add 500g flour and 10g salt.
 Mix with a spoon or your hands until no dry flour remains β the dough will look shaggy and sticky.
 No kneading needed.

-- 3Cover with a damp towel or plastic wrap and rest at room temperature for 30β60 minutes.
+- 3Cover with a damp towel and rest at room temperature for 30β60 minutes.
 This is autolyse: the flour absorbs the water and gluten begins to develop on its own.

 Stretch & Fold